 London flights are always easy to come by especially since the tourist season runs year round, with peaks from June to September and again at Christmas.
 Spring is the best time to see the countryside and the royal London parks and gardens at their freshest.
 The mid-season is from April to May and early September to October.
 September through October is a great time of year to get cheap plane tickets to London and it can be the best time to visit.

-The British take their vacations mainly in July and August, so resorts are crowded.
+The British take their vacations mainly in July and August, so the resorts are crowded.
 London in summer, however, is full of interesting things to see and do.
-In winter, the weather can be dismal, but all the theaters, concerts, and exhibitions are in full swing.
+In winter, the weather can be dismal, but all the theaters, concerts, and exhibitions are in full season.

 Getting around London

 Don’t worry about getting around town after your cheap flight to London.
 There are tons of options, the best being the Tube.
-London’s underground system is the fastest and easiest transportation option.
-Like subways in many large cities, the underground is packed during rush hour, so avoid it during those times.
+London’s underground system is the fastest and easiest way to get around.
+Like subways in many large cities, the underground is packed during rush hour, so avoid it.
 London’s iconic double-decker red buses are slower, but they can be found everywhere and won’t be as crowded.
 Look into getting an Oyster card or Travelcard for traveling on London’s public transportation systems – it will save you money.
-You can find them at Tube stops or newsagents.
+You can find them at tube stops or newsagents.
 Black cabs are everywhere and very comfortable, but very expensive.
 Minicabs are a cheaper taxi option, but you have to order them ahead of time.
-Watch out for illegal minicabs that troll the theaters and nightlife spots.
-They might seem like the only late-night option, but single women or those unfamiliar with the area should find a different, safer way to travel around.
+Watch out for illegal minicabs that troll the theaters and nightspots.
+They might seem like the only late-night option, but single women or those unfamiliar with the area should and find a different way to stay safe.
 London is a big city, but many of the tourist attractions are within walking distance or along the river Thames.
 Take advantage of a sunny day by walking or taking a riverboat.
-Driving is not recommended, as parking is nearly impossible to find and a congestion charge will cost you extra when driving into the city’s center Monday through Friday between 7:00 a.m. and 6:00 p.m.
+Driving is not recommended, as parking is near impossible to find and a Congestion Charge will cost you extra when driving into the city’s center Monday to Friday between 7am and 6pm.
 Rent a car only if you’d like to head out into the country.
-You will need to be at least 25 years old and have a license and a credit card.
-For more information you can visit www.tfl.gov.uk
+You will need to be over 25 and have a license and a credit card.
+For more information you can visitwww.tfl.gov.uk

 London Travel Information